NeuroCognitiveImagingLab/NCIL-website/neuroimaging/index.md

   text=text
 %}

-In addition to fMRI, MRI scanners can produce other types of scans that are useful in research.
-These include anatomical scans that allow us to measure things like cortical thickness and shape, and diffusion tensor images (DTI), which allow us to visualize and quantify the white matter tracts that connect different brain areas.

 # Data Science
+{% capture text %}
+**Coding** (computer programming) is a vital skill in cognitive neuroscience.
+Our research relies on large, complicated data sets, and often combining different types of data (such as EEG and behavioural data measured during the same task).
+Managing and analyzing these data sets requires skills in **data science**, including coding, data management, statistics, and machine learning.
+Developing and running experiments also requires coding.
+Our lab primarily uses the Python and R programming languages.
+{% endcapture %}
+{%
+  include feature.html
+  image="images/binary-numbers-data-matrix.jpg"
+  link="neuroimaging/#data-science"
+  title=""
+  text=text
+  flip=true
+%}

-Coding (computer programming) is a vital skill in cognitive neuroscience.
-While many tasks can be completed using familiar software and GUIs (point-and-click graphical user interfaces), in NCIL much of our lab — including running experiments, managing data, and analyzing it — depends on custom software written in the Python and R languages.
-While you don't need to know how to code to get started volunteering or working on a research project in NCIL, this ability will become increasingly important the longer you stay, and the more you do, in the lab.
-Coding skills are also extremely valuable on the job market, and when applying to many graduate programs.
+You don't need to know how to code to get started volunteering or working on a research project in NCIL.
+However, to succeed in the lab you will definitely need to learn these skills.
+Coding and data science skills are also extremely valuable on the job market, and when applying to many graduate programs.
 Not only do coding skills look great on your CV, but they are good for you as well — coding teaches you to tackle problems in a systematic and logical way, breaking them down into small parts and addressing them in a sequential manner.

+{% capture text %}
-There are many great resources for learning how to code.
-All NCIL lab members get free access to [DataCamp](https://datacamp.com), an online learning platform for data science.
-As well, Dr. Newman has written a free online textbook, [*Data Science for Psychology and Neuroscience in Python*](https://neuraldatascience.io), an associated [YouTube channel](https://youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp), and teaches a course based on this book, NESC/PSYO 3505 *Neural Data Science*.
-The [SURGE] sandbox also offers regular [*Discover Coding*](https://www.surgeinnovation.ca/discover) workshops on both Python (developed by Dr. Newman) and R (developed by NCIL alumnus Simon Leger).
+Dr. Newman has written a free online textbook, [*Data Science for Psychology and Neuroscience in Python*](https://neuraldatascience.io), an associated [YouTube channel](https://youtube.com/playlist?list=PLtfEWMIgWS22MMZjPIzBRE2cHhMcvEKwp), and teaches a course based on this book, NESC/PSYO 3505 *Neural Data Science*.
+Everyone working in NCIL should take this course.
+Beofre you take the course, or for extra learning, all NCIL lab members get free access to [DataCamp](https://datacamp.com), an online learning platform for data science.
+As well, The [SURGE] sandbox also offers regular [*Discover Coding*](https://www.surgeinnovation.ca/discover) workshops on both Python (developed by Dr. Newman) and R (developed by NCIL alumnus Simon Leger).
+{% endcapture %}
+{%
+  include feature.html
+  image="images/discover_coding.jpg"
+  link="neuroimaging/#data-science"
+  title=""
+  text=text
+%}